Kunstmuseen Krefeld: Beginning

-The Museum at Karlsplatz
+The museum at Karlsplatz

-After the death of Kaiser William I in 1888, the idea was taken up to erect a museum as a memorial to the late emperor instead of a monument.
-Finally, the Kaiser Wilhelm Museum was built between 1894 and 1897 and extended by north and south wings as early as 1910–1912.
-The foundation of the new museum was the collection of Konrad Kramer from Kempen, who had been Lower Rhine region since 1850 furniture, sculptures, stained glass, stoneware, paintings and weapons.
-The Krefeld city councillor Albert Oetker had bought the Kramer collection in time for the opening of the museum and brought it in as a donation.
+After the death of Kaiser William I in 1888, a museum was proposed to be erected as a memorial to him instead of a monument.
+Eventually, the Kaiser Wilhelm Museum commenced construction in 1894 and opened in 1897.
+Its north and south wings were extended as early as 1910–1912.
+The museum started with a collection from Konrad Kramer, who in the Lower Rhine region had, since 1850, been collecting furniture, sculptures, stained glass, stoneware, paintings and weapons.
+The Krefeld city councillor Albert Oetker bought the Kramer collection and donated it in time for the opening of the museum.

-The first director of the museum was Friedrich Deneken in 1897.
-During his 25-year tenure, the collection was developed.
+The first director of the museum was Friedrich Deneken, beginning in 1897.
+During his 25-year tenure, the collection grew under his leadership.
 In an appeal, he wrote: "The Kaiser Wilhelm Museum must preferably be directed towards the acquisition of newer art products".
-For example, as early as 1900, 26 purchases laid the foundation for today's important poster collection.
-All the more surprising is the acquisition of the Italian Renaissance collection by Adolf von Beckerath in the same period.
+As early as 1900, 26 purchases laid the foundation for today's poster collection.
+The Italian Renaissance collection was acquired by Adolf von Beckerath in the same period.

 In 1922, Max Creutz succeeded Deneken as museum director.
 While Deneken's focus had been on modern decorative arts and small-scale art, Creutz shifted it to contemporary fine arts.
 In the first year of his tenure, he acquired a collection from Deutsches Museum für Kunst in Handel und Gewerbe with works by Peter Behrens and Henry van de Velde.
-Furthermore, paintings by Campendonk, Liebermann and Kirchner were purchased.
-In 1923, Creutz arranged for the creation of four large murals Lebensalter by Johan Thorn Prikker on the upper floor.
+He also purchased paintings by Campendonk, Liebermann and Kirchner.
+In 1923, Creutz arranged for the creation of four large murals named Lebensalter by Johan Thorn Prikker on the upper floor.

-Creutze's death in 1932 marked the beginning of a period of stagnation at the museum.
+Creutz's death in 1932 marked the beginning of a period of stagnation at the museum.
 Burghardt Freiherr von Lepel took over as director in 1933, but left again in 1936.
-Fritz Muthmann's term of office from 1937 to 1943 saw the confiscation of so-called Degenerate Art, and thus almost the entire stock of modern works of art built up by Max Creutz.
+Fritz Muthmann's term of office from 1937 to 1943 saw the crackdown on so-called degenerate art under the Nazi regime, and thus almost all of Creutz's collection of modern works were confiscated.
 Muthmann had the Prikker murals bricked up and thus saved them from destruction.
 The many purchases made during his tenure were reversed after the war by the victorious powers.

 The museum, which was closed in 1942, survived the war unscathed and was initially shared by municipal offices and institutions.